Unified commercial engines

 Although customers can often say what they want, it's true to say customers don't always know what the future could be like or what they might need in that future.
 There's a responsibility on businesses to help their customers to realise a better future and to explain the 'art of the possible'.
 In doing this, leading organisations re-shape their strategies and operations to support that better future in advance of the competition, thereby creating differential advantage through operational innovation.

 2. Move from 'functional friction' to 'disciplined flow'

 Orthodox functions like sales and marketing are arguably redundant, and perhaps their existence is now a constraint on commercial success.
 Disconnects between these kinds of functional silo's disrupt customer experiences and divert attention and resource away from customers to unnecessary internal management.
 One solution lies in managing the specific disciplines, rather than functional silo's, needed to execute customer and commercial strategies.
 But first these disciplines must be clearly defined.
 For too long 'front-end operations' have lacked precise definition, that's no longer the case.
 These disciplines and processes are now clear enough to systematically engineer improvements, to design, execute and measure performance, improve operations and deliver differential value to customers through seamless experiences without the constraint of traditional organisation.

 There are at least 38 discrete yet connected disciplines associated within 'front-end operations'.
 These can be grouped into 'engines' supporting discovery, leadership, activation in market, enablement and performance improvement.
 The engines are fuelled by new adaptive operating models that provide connectivity, cohesion and flow.
-These are all part of adaptomy's Unified Commercial Engine DNA, (UCE DNA)
+These are all part of our modular methodology: adaptomy DNA

 3. Embrace evidence-based change